The island of Zamami, or Zamamijima, is the most popular of the Kerama Islands, an archipelago 35 km off the coast of Naha in Okinawa.

 The Moon stayed with me, white and massive, keeping her opinions to herself.

 Bishop Myriel said that “to travel is to be born and to die at every instant” while comparing the shifting horizon and our human existence.
 I took that thought with me into my dreams that night.
 Traveling exposes you to so many new things, that a person is never the same after a journey.
+Every second you are exposed to different realities challenges everything you think you know.

 I agreed with my interpretation of Myriel’s words and fell asleep.